crgarcia12/electronics-homeassistant-lightscontroll/demo-8/README.md

-This are my first tries with ESP32 chip.
+This is a tank level measure system built for ESP32 dev kit.
 I am using the IDF (not Arduino) and VSCode to develope I never managed to make the debugger work with the VSCode extension